foundersandcoders/old-coursebook/patterns/week9/reactRouter.md

 It was created by Ryan Florence, who was inspired by [Ember's framework](http://guides.emberjs.com/v1.10.0/routing/).

+### Why would you use it :question:

+* Really fast rendering for different components
+* Can add screens and UI easily
+* Nesting is dealt with simply
+* Manages back buttons and history locations
+* Gives links and routes active classes so you don’t have to :+1:

 ### How do I use it :question:

 First make sure you have required React and ReactDom